Presentations/popcorn-js/docs/modules/data-timeline-sources.md

-# TTML parser #
+# data-timeline-sources #

 ## Purpose ##

-The TTML parser allows the user to parse TTML subtitle data in order to populate a subtitle track event.

-The user sepcifies the the source of there TTML file in a data-timeline-sources attribute on the video object.
-When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.

-## Options ##

-* **data-timeline-sources** - a media element attribute that specifies the source of the file to be parsed

-## Use Case ##

-* Parse a TTML file of subtitle data
+The data-timeline-sources module adds functionality to the Popcorn.js core to parse custom data-timeline-sources attributes on HTML elements.

+This is primarily used in association with Popcorn's parsers and allows the user to specify the source of the data to be parsed on the video element inside the data-timeline-sources attribute.
+This allows popcorn to create a custom instance based on the data in data-timeline-sources.

-## Example ##
+## Examples ##

-* Parses a popcorn TTML subtitle file to populate a subtitle track

     <html>
       <head>